 - 1. Press Release or press the Detail soft key. - 2.
 The details of the parties in the conference are displayed.
 Your own details are always displayed first. - 3.
-Press or the Next soft key to cycle through the details of the conference parties. - 4.
+Press \ or the Next soft key to cycle through the details of the conference parties. - 4.
 When the party you want to drop is displayed # (or press Release). - 5.
-Wait a few seconds for the display to return to normal or press Exit soft key.
+Wait a few seconds for the display to return to normal.